Rice University Guide

 - Rice Nights Out (students get free admission to specific events like Houston Astros games, the ballet, the opera, etc.)

-- Public Parties (Almost every Saturday night of the semester features a major public party at Rice.
-Each of the 11 residential colleges is responsible for hosting at least one public party during the academic year.
-These parties are free for all Rice undergraduates and are always themed.)
+- Public Parties (Almost every Saturday night of the semester features a major themed public party hosted by one of the residential colleges – free for all Rice undergrads!)

 - Bars and restaurants in Midtown